chingu-voyages/v21-geckos-team-03/README.md

 ## 💅 Code Style Guide

-This project uses a Prettier configuration file for code style and follows the [Airbnb Style Guide](https://github.com/airbnb/javascript) for Javascript formatting.
+This project uses a Prettier configuration file for formatting and follows the [Airbnb Style Guide](https://github.com/airbnb/javascript) for Javascript style rules.

 ### Formatting related scripts